 Between 1933 and the annexation of Austria by Nazi Germany in 1938, Irene Harand worked tirelessly and endlessly against the antisemitic incitement that swept through Austria after Hitler’s rise to power.
 She became a thorn in the side of the Austrian Nazi party for her activism and efforts to denounce Nazism and antisemitism.

 Part of Irene Harand’s activism included a lecture circuit that took her all over Europe.
 During the Anschluss she happened to be in England.
-It was then that she decided against returning to Austria and ultimately immigrated to the United States where she used her connections to provide visas for over 100 Austrian Jews, helping them escape from the hands of Nazis.
+It was then that she decided against returning to Austria and ultimately immigrated to the United States where she used her connections to provide visas for over 100 Austrian Jews, helping them escape from the hands of the Nazis.

 In 1968 Yad Vashem recognized Irene Harand as Righteous Among the Nations.